sgortz/python_fundamentals/CS50 py/README.md

 # Introduction to Python

 Python is not only a language to write code but also a program (an interpreter) that you install globally on your computer.
-You can run the program passing in as input the name of your working python file ```py python hello.py``` and the interpreter will handle the process of read the document, top to bottom and translating effectively to binary language.
+You can run the program passing in as input the name of your working python file ```python hello.py``` and the interpreter will handle the process of read the document, top to bottom and translating effectively to binary language.

 ## Functions, arguments and side effects